andrew870623/drinkSomething/README.md

 # drinkSomething
 Instructions:
-1.Click the drink you want to add a new order to the list 2.Click again the drink to delete the order from the list 3.Click the +/- button to add or reduce the number of drinks 4.Edit additional notes from the text field when you order
+1.Click the drink you want to add a new order to the list<br>
+2.Click again the drink to delete the order from the list 3.Click the +/- button to add or reduce the number of drinks 4.Edit additional notes from the text field when you order